Safeguarding

 Key safeguarding roles at Milton School:

-• Designated Safeguarding Lead: Victoria Till
+• Designated Safeguarding Lead: Victoria Rogers

 • Deputy Designated Safeguarding Lead: Kelly Carr